Center For Trauma Resilient Communities

 Many of us feel the uncertainties of modern-day life that come with our culture of constant access through social media and the 24-hour news cycle, exposure to social violence, and concerns about the future.
-Combined with the personal stressors of loss and grief, economic stability, and our own family and work dynamics, it’s no surprise many of us feel overwhelmed, anxious, and exhausted.
+Combined with the personal stressors of loss and grief, economic instability, and our own family and work dynamics, it’s no surprise many of us feel overwhelmed, anxious, and exhausted.

 Trauma-informed care allows us the space to feel safe while giving us the tools to understand our own experiences and manage our feelings about those experiences in the healthiest way possible, as well as equipping us to respond to others who may have experienced trauma.

 Trauma-informed care is not just for organizations like Crossnore.
 Every business, school, neighborhood, home, church, and organization will benefit from trauma-informed care training.
 The Center for Trauma Resilient Communities offers customized training to meet the needs of your group, team, or organization.
 These sessions range from half-day workshops in the basics of trauma-informed care to five-day intensives that delve deeper into how you can effectively respond to those who have experienced trauma.
 Contact us today to find out how we can customize a training to fit your specific needs.

 David McCorkle is a veteran Broadway performer who brings training to life wherever he goes.
 As a senior faculty member at the Sanctuary Institute in Yonkers, New York, David trained organizations in The Sanctuary Model® across the United States and in Malta, Northern Ireland, and Scotland.
 His experience with organizations caring for victims of trauma in domestic violence shelters, homeless and migrant shelters, psychiatric hospitals, residential treatment centers, schools, community mental health, and family support centers has given David a unique insight into the effects of trauma across a diverse spectrum of people and organizational situations.